Table of Contents

 Uracil is a demethylated form of thymine, and it binds to adenine, via two hydrogen bonds, in RNA.
 In DNA, thymine nucleobases replace uracil.

 Differences between DNA and RNA

-Both DNA and RNA are very similar in their structures; however, there are five main differences between them both:
+Both DNA and RNA are very similar in their structures; however, there are five main differences.

 |Nucleobases||Adenine, Guanine, Cytosine, Uracil||Adenine, Guanine, Cytosine, Thymine|

 |Structure||Usually exists as single-stranded||

 |Sugar||D-ribose sugar||2′-deoxy-D-ribose pentose sugar|

 |Stability||It contains a 2′-OH hydroxyl group, which makes it less stable||More stable|

 RNA is usually single-stranded, and the portions are not necessarily equal